Carburetor Rebuild FAQ

 - What is your guarantee?

 My guarantee is simple.
 I am not satisfied until you are.
-Until you turn the key and the bike runs as good or better than you expected, my job isn't done.
+Until your bike runs as good or better than you expected, I will continue to work with you.
+I may however insist that you take responsibility for tuning adjustments on your machine other than the carburetors.

 - Why aren't a lot of dealers or repair or restoration businesses using your services?